General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Numerical study of radiatively cooled plasma dynamics in curved spacetime

 \subsection{Realistic parameter simulations}

 Realistic numerical simulations of the magnetospheres of astrophysical compact objects pose the inherent problem of encompassing vastly different spatial and temporal scales.
-For this reason, we begin our numerical analysis with a small set of simulations employing parameter values representative of physical pulsar magnetospheres, whose aim is not to reproduce the full dynamical evolution of radiatively cooled plasmas, but rather to characterize directly the radiation reaction cooling process under physically realistic conditions.
+For this reason, we begin our numerical analysis with a small set of simulations employing parameter values representative of physical neutron star magnetospheres, whose aim is to characterize directly the radiation reaction cooling process under physically realistic conditions.
 In these simulations, whose computational cost is approximately 500k CPU core hours each, we defined the system parameters as those introduced in Section \ref{subsec:astrophysicalECMI}, to ensure consistency with theoretical estimates.

 Given the extremely short simulation times $t=10\,t_R \sim 10^{-7} R_*/c$ accessible in realistic-parameter simulations, particle trajectories remain confined to a very narrow spatial region.
 Since particles are initialized close to the rotation axis, at a small polar angle, the plasma effectively experiences a locally uniform radially directed magnetic field, with negligible variation in curvature.
 This allows for a direct comparison with the analytical theory developed in Section \ref{subsec:ringsnonideal}.